model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 3. In the last phase the **verified** contract is ready for us to use to **stub** other harnesses.

-   Unlike in regular stubbing, there has to be at least one associated `proof_for_contract` harness for each function to stub *and* by default it requires all such harnesses to pass verification before attempting verification of any harnesses that use it as a stub.
+   Kani requires that there has to be at least one associated `proof_for_contract` harness for each function to stub, otherwise an eror is thrown.
+In addition, by default, it requires all `proof_for_contract` harnesses to pass verification before attempting verification of any harnesses that use the contract as a stub.

    A possible harness that uses our `my_div` contract could be the following: